 Specific rare cancer organisations and sites

-The Rare Cancer Alliance offer online support and information to people affected by rare cancers.
-It has a forum where you can share experiences and you might be able to meet others with the same cancer as you.
+The Rare Cancer Alliance offer support and information to people affected by rare cancers.
+It has a forum where you might be able to meet others with the same cancer as you.

 Specific cancer organisations and sites

 GIST Support UK is a network of people with GIST and their relatives.
-Everyone involved has experience of GIST (gastro intestinal stromal tumours – a type of sarcoma).
+Everyone involved has experience of GIST (gastro intestinal stromal tumours).
 The website has brief information about GIST and its treatment and a list of links.
-The organisation runs phone and email support networks and and forum and it has two meetings a year.
+The organisation runs phone and email support networks and a forum.
+It has two meetings a year.